intel/rohd-cosim/README.md

 ### Additional information
 - Note that for cosimulation to execute, the ROHD `Simulator` must be running.
 - Note that with the cosimulation process running in a unit test suite, you have an additional thing to reset each `tearDown`: `Cosim.reset()`.
+- The `example/` directory has a counter example similar to what's available in the ROHD and ROHD-VF examples.
 - The ROHD Cosim test suite in `test/` is a good reference for some examples of how to set things up.

 ##  Cosimulation Configurations